robin-rpr/ris-kafka/README.md

 ## Overview

-This service connects to the [RIS Live](https://ris-live.ripe.net/) websocket endpoint to receive real-time BGP routing updates from RIPE NCC's global network of Route Collectors.
+This service connects to the [RIS Live](https://ris-live.ripe.net/) websocket endpoint to receive real-time BGP routing updates from RIPE NCC's global network of Remote Route Collectors (RRCs).
 It processes these messages by:

 1. Converting the JSON-encoded BGP messages to BMPv3 wire format
 2. Publishing to Kafka topics organized by collector and peer ASN